 AREAS OF INTEREST:

-* Comparative Civil Rights, Employment Discrimination, Critical Race Theory, Latin American Studies, Latino Studies, Ethnic Studies, Trusts Wills & Estates, Comparative Inheritance Law
+* Anti-Discrimination/ Equality Law, Comparative Civil Rights, Employment Discrimination, Critical Race Theory, Latin American Studies, Latino Studies, Ethnic Studies, Trusts Wills & Estates, Comparative Inheritance Law

-Professor Hernandez, was awarded a 2015 Fulbright Specialist Grant to be consult on racial equality projects at Université Paris Ouest Nanterre La Défense, in Paris and the University of the West Indies Law School, in Trinidad.
+Professor Hernandez, is an internationally recognized comparative race law expert and in 2015 was awarded a Fulbright Specialist Grant to consult on racial equality projects at the Université Paris Ouest Nanterre La Défense, in Paris and the University of the West Indies Law School, in Trinidad.
 She has previously served as a Law and Public Policy Affairs Fellow at Princeton University, a Faculty Fellow at the Institute for Research on Women at Rutgers University; a Non-resident Faculty Fellowship at the Fred T. Korematsu Center for Law and Equality, and as an Independent Scholar in Residence at the Schomburg Center for Research in Black Culture.
 In 2011, Professor Hernandez was named a Fellow of the American Bar Foundation, and in 2009 she was elected to the American Law Institute.
 Hispanic Business Magazine selected her as one of the 100 Most Influential Hispanics of 2007.
 Professor Hernandez serves on the editorial boards of the Law and Social Inquiry Journal of the American Bar Foundation, the Revista Brasileira de Direito e Justiça/Brazilian Journal of Law and Justice, and the Latino Studies Journal published by Palgrave-Macmillian Press.

-Professor Hernandez’s scholarly interest is in the study of comparative race relations and anti-discrimination law, and her work in that area has been published in the California Law Review, Cornell Law Review, Harvard Civil Rights Civil Liberties Law Review, the New York Times, and the Yale Law Journal amongst other publications.
+Professor Hernandez’s scholarly interest is in the study of comparative race relations and anti-discrimination law, and her work in that area has been published in numerous university law reviews like Cornell, Harvard, N.Y.U., U.C.
+Berkeley, Yale and in news outlets like the New York Times, among other publications.
 Her most recent publication is the book "Racial Subordination in Latin America: The Role of the State, Customary Law and the New Civil Rights Response," (Cambridge Univ.
-Press) (http://www.cambridge.org/us/knowledge/isbn/item6865338/?site_locale=en_US), and its Spanish translation, "La subordinación racial en Latinoamérica: El papel del Estado, el derecho consuetudinario y la nueva respuesta de los derechos civiles" (Siglo del Hombre Editores, Ediciones Uniandes, Colección Nuevo Pensamiento Jurídico, Bogotá Colombia, 2013) (http://www.siglodelhombre.com/shop.asp).
-The Portuguese translation will be released later this year by UFBA (Federal University of Bahia) Press in Brazil.
+Press) (http://www.cambridge.org/us/knowledge/isbn/item6865338/?site_locale=en_US), and its Spanish translation, "La subordinación racial en Latinoamérica: El papel del Estado, el derecho consuetudinario y la nueva respuesta de los derechos civiles" (Siglo del Hombre Editores, Ediciones Uniandes, Colección Nuevo Pensamiento Jurídico, Bogotá Colombia) (http://www.siglodelhombre.com/shop.asp).
+The Portuguese translation "Subordinação racial no Brasil e na América Latina: o papel do Estado, o Direito Costumeiro e a Nova Resposta dos Direitos Civis" was released this year by UFBA (Federal University of Bahia) Press in Brazil (http: // www. edufba.ufba.br/2017/03/edufba-realiza-xii-festival-de-livros-e-autores/).

 Publications Available at the Fordham Law Archive of Scholarship and History, http://ir.lawnet.fordham.edu